-If you have a concern about any aspect of this study, you should ask to speak with one of your research team who will do their best to answer your questions.
+If you have a concern about any aspect of this study, you should ask to speak with one of your child's research team who will do their best to answer your questions.

 If you remain unhappy and wish to complain formally, you can do this through the NHS Complaints Procedure.
 Details can be obtained from the hospital.
-If you are harmed by taking part in this research project, there are no special compensation arrangements.
+If your child is harmed by taking part in this research project, there are no special compensation arrangements.

-If you are harmed and this is due to someone's negligence, then you may have grounds for a legal action for compensation against the NHS Trust where you are being treated but you may have to pay for your legal costs.
+If your child is harmed and this is due to someone's negligence, then you may have grounds for a legal action for compensation against the NHS Trust where your child is being treated but you may have to pay for your legal costs.
 The normal National Health Service complaints mechanisms should be available to you.